 Book of Ruth.
 This is one of the five megilot (scrolls) that are read throughout the year.
 The Book of Ruth is especially relevant for Shavuot because it takes place during the barley and wheat harvests.
 It is the story of Ruth who wants to join the House of Israel by becoming Jewish.
 This is also connected to Shavuot because the holiday marks the time when the Jewish people, recently redeemed from slavery in Egypt, received the Torah.

-There is also the custom of learning Torah all night on Shavuot.
-According to the Midrash, the Israelites went to sleep early the night before they were to receive the Torah.
+There is also the custom of studying Torah all night on Shavuot.
+According to the Midrash (rabbinic literature), the Israelites went to sleep early the night before they were to receive the Torah.
 Unfortunately they overslept.
 The result: Religious Jews study Torah all night.

 In modern Jerusalem, thousands of people finish their study in the early hours of the morning and then converge on the Kotel, the remaining wall of the Second Temple.